 - Sec.
 14.1. (a) The Office of the State Controller shall include in its charges for data processing services costs of converting computer applications to operate properly at the turn of the century.
-The Office of the State Controller shall develop procedures for managing the year 2000 conversion. - (b) Beginning October 1, 1996, the Office of the State Controller shall report quarterly to the Joint Legislative Commission on Governmental Operations on the calculations related to the allocation of State Information Processing Services (SIPS)
+The Office of the State Controller shall develop procedures for managing the year 2000 conversion. - (b) The Office of the State Controller shall not reduce State Information Processing Services (SIPS) charges for data processing services below budgeted levels for the 1996-97 fiscal year.